RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/GetFrame.md

 # GetFrame

 ## Description
-Retrieves a specific sprite frame from a sprite animation.
+Retrieves a specific SpriteFrame from a SpriteAnimation.

 ## Parameters
 - `aniFrames`
-The sprite animation to use frames from.
+The SpriteAnimation to use frames from.
 - `listID`
 The index of the animation in the animation list to use frames from.
-In C++ this value is retrieved from `animator.animationID`.
+In C++, this value is retrieved from `animator.animationID`.
 - `frameID`
 The index of the frame to get.
-In C++ this value is retrieved from `animator.frameID`.
+In C++, this value is retrieved from `animator.frameID`.

 ## Return Value
-This function returns an pointer to the retrieved sprite frame.
+Returns a pointer to the retrieved SpriteFrame.
 The return value will be `NULL` if an error occured.

 ## Syntax
 === "C"